GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 The oxd software package includes the `oxd-server` and the `oxd-https-extension`.

 `oxd-server` is designed to work as a standalone service daemon via sockets.
-By default, API calls to the `oxd-server` must come via `localhost`.
-Optionally, to support RESTful calls to `oxd-server` over the web, enable the `oxd-https-extension` after installation.
+By default, API calls to `oxd-server` must come via `localhost`.
+Optionally, after installation the `oxd-https-extension` can be enabled to support RESTful API calls over the web.

 Follow these steps to get started: